jarad/jarad.github.com/data_management.md

 > derived data is any combination, summarization, or reshaping of your raw data.

-I highly recommend you use a script, e.g. R or SAS, to combine, summarize, or reshape your raw data into a derived data format.
 Unlike the relatively strict ``rules'' for raw data, derived data can be any format you want.
 I know many individuals use Excel to produce summary statistics, figures, and tables.
-Although this is fine, I suggest a scripting language that will allow you to easily recreate those statistics, figures, and tables if errors in the raw data are found.
+Although this is fine, I suggest a scripting language, e.g. R or SAS, that will allow you to easily recreate those statistics, figures, and tables if errors in the raw data are found.